yeoman/yeoman/readme.md

 Should you run into any further problems beyond this, please open a [new issue](https://github.com/yeoman/yeoman/issues/new) and one of the team will be happy to follow up with you.

+#### Issue submission guidelines

+In order for us to help you please check that you've completed the following steps:

+* Made sure you're on the latest version
+* Read our documentation and README to ensure the issue hasn't been noted or solved already
+* Used the search feature to ensure that the bug hasn't been reported before
+* Included as much information about the bug as possible, including any output you've received, what OS and version you're on.
+* Shared the output from `echo $PATH $NODE_PATH` and `brew doctor` as this can also help track down the issue.

 #### Bower

 Please also note that (pre-launch) commands such as `yeoman install`, `yeoman update` and `yeoman search` etc (i.e package management commands) will only work if you have [Bower](http://github.com/twitter/bower) installed.